-In a pinch I’ve used my soil knife (Amazon Link) to break up stubborn clumps of soil much more accurately than a pitchfork or shovel is capable of.
+In a pinch, I’ve used my soil knife (Amazon Link) to break up stubborn clumps of soil much more accurately than a pitchfork or shovel can.

 The process is identical for harvesting eating potatoes instead of final crop potatoes, except that eating potatoes need to be eaten within a few days of harvest because they don’t last as long as final crop spuds do.

 Eating potato or final crop, you’ve got a few things to watch out for when harvesting:

 - Keep an eye out for potatoes with soft spots, open cuts, or other wounds.
 They will rot before long